talsan/glassdoor/README.md

 A prototype for scraping glassdoor ratings for a given portfolio holdings file (powered by google's custom search API and Selenium)

 ### Process Overview
- 1. take a list of names from a holdings file
+ 1. Take a list of names from a holdings file
- 2. determine the glassdoor homepage (via google's search api) for each company (using the "cleaned up" company name as the query)
+ 2. Determine the glassdoor homepage (via google's search api) for each company (using the "cleaned up" company name as the query)
- 3. scrape glassdoor's main page for company information and top-level ratings and an additional modal/pop-up for granular ratings (mimicking user clicks via Selenium)
+ 3. Scrape glassdoor's main page for company information and top-level ratings and an additional modal/pop-up for granular ratings (mimicking user clicks via Selenium)
  4. Organize and merge the output back as columns into the original holdings file.

 *This is a prototype for further development.
 While you might find snippets contained here helpful,